-The PCC Library collects materials primarily in the English language.
-Priority for books and other materials to be purchased is given to those materials which meet direct curricular needs in the courses offered.
+The PCC Library primarily collects materials in the English language.
+Priority for books and other materials to be purchased is given to those materials which meet direct curricular needs in courses.

 Materials in the following categories shall be considered for selection: